aukilabs/hagall/CONTRIBUTING.md

-# Contributing to Hagall
+# Contributing to the Relay Server

-Welcome, and thank you for considering to contribute to Hagall and related library code.
+Welcome and thank you for considering to contribute to the Relay Server and related library code.

 Please read the following guidelines to ensure the smoothest possible experience for both yourself and the Auki Labs developers.
 Thank you.